 Meal time can be quite dangerous when you have little ones running around inside of your van.
 With stove tops on and knives out it can be very easy for something to go wrong, very quickly.
 If you can dedicate meal preparation time as quiet time for the kids it will be a lot easier for everyone.
 Perhaps let this be the time of day when they can use iPads or watch movies in bed.
 This way you will know where they are at all times and get on with cooking the meal as quickly as possible.

 Establish A Couple of Rules

 Kid-proofing your caravan involves lots of precautions however the simplest way to ensure your child remains safe on board is to establish some simple rules with them and make sure they follow them.
 You can even get their help making the rules to give them some ownership.
 It all varies depending on your type of van, where you are and how old your children are.
 But a good example is something like no running inside the caravan.
-It’s simple yet will potentially be the difference between them having a nasty fall and not.
+It’s simple yet will potentially be the difference between them hurting themselves and not.